cloudflare/cloudflare-docs/content/email-security/email-configuration/enhanced-detections/business-email-compromise/index.md

 #### CSV uploads

-You can also upload a CSV file of multiple email addresses, so long as the file is smaller than 150 KB, starts with a header row of all required values, and contains no additional fields.
+You can also upload a CSV file of multiple email addresses.
+The CSV file must be smaller than 150 KB, start with a header row of all required values, and contain no additional fields.

 An example file would look like this: